gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

     text: After dinner on the second day, we arrived at Winnipeg at 7pm in the province of Manitoba.
 We were more or less running on schedule, so we had the full 4 hours here.
 Many left the station and went to The Forks, a pub nearby.
 It is also here that the train crew changes; we'll be greeted by fresh new faces tomorrow morning at breakfast.
 After exploring the train station for a while, I decided to head back to the train instead and get into bed.
     images:
     - url: /travel/2023-11-19-the-canadian/winnipeg.jpg
-      alt: Winniepeg Union Station
+      alt: Winnipeg Union Station
   - title: Sunrise on Day 3
     latitude: 51.62925830867803
     longitude: -105.351364357881
-    text: Since we're travelling East to West, our mornings were progressively getting darker.
+    text: Since we're traveling East to West, our mornings were progressively getting darker.
 Breakfast for me was always at 6:30am.
 I just prefer to start the day early.
 This also gave me a good few hours alone in the Park car to watch the sunrise.
 This morning, it was incredible.
     images:
     - url: /travel/2023-11-19-the-canadian/day3-sunrise.jpg
       alt: The sun rising on day 3